 A WUR ID identifies the WUR non-AP STA that is the intended recipient of the WUR frame.
 A WUR frame with a WUR ID in the ID field is defined as an individually addressed WUR frame that is addressed to the WUR non-AP STA identified by that WUR ID.

 A WUR AP shall assign to each WUR non-AP STA a WUR ID that uniquely identifies the WUR non-AP STA within the BSS of the WUR AP.
 The WUR AP shall either select the WUR ID randomly from the identifier’s space or calculate the WUR ID as AID + transmitter ID, where the AID is the association identifier of the STA, the transmitter ID is defined in 30.4.2 (Transmitter ID) and the addition performed between the two identifiers is circular modulo 212.
-The WUR AP shall ensure that the selected or calculated WUR ID is not any of WUR Group ID, the transmitter ID of the WUR AP, all-BSSs ID (if any), or any nontransmitter ID (if any).
+The WUR AP shall ensure that the selected or calculated WUR ID is not any of WUR Group ID, the transmitter ID of the WUR AP, the all-BSSs ID (if any), (#2162) or any nontransmitter ID (if any).
 An AP with dot11MultiBSSIDImplemented equal to true that selects the WUR IDs randomly shall ensure that the WUR IDs are unique across all BSSs of the multiple BSSID set.
 The WUR AP shall indicate the WUR ID assigned to a WUR non-AP STA in the WUR ID field of the WUR Mode element it sends to the STA.

 …